Everyone ganged up on Pete Buttigieg at the Democratic debate, and these numbers show why that was basically guaranteed

 Associated Press

-- That's one reason that he was the subject of some debate night swipes from his rivals.
+- That's one reason he was the subject of some debate-night swipes from his rivals on Thursday.

-- For candidates like Sen. Elizabeth Warren or Sen. Bernie Sanders, they have an advantage over Buttigieg because while his supporters like them, their supporters don't reciprocate.
+- Based on Insider polling, candidates like Sen. Elizabeth Warren and Sen. Bernie Sanders have an advantage over Buttigieg because his supporters like them but theirs don't reciprocate.

-- About three quarters of people happy with Klobuchar as nominee are also satisfied with Buttigieg as nominee.
+- About three-quarters of people who have told Insider they'd be happy with Klobuchar as nominee say the same about Buttigieg.

-- That's a recipe for a rough night for the South Bend Mayor.
+- That's a recipe for a rough night for the mayor of South Bend, Indiana.

 - Visit Business Insider's homepage for more stories.

-Thursday night's Democratic debate contained some of the most compelling fireworks of the campaign so far, with South Bend Mayor Pete Buttigieg being the target of swipes by rivals, particularly Sen. Elizabeth Warren and Sen. Amy Klobuchar.
+Thursday night's Democratic presidential debate contained some of the most compelling fireworks of the campaign so far, with Mayor Pete Buttigieg of South Bend, Indiana, being the target of swipes by rivals, particularly Sen. Elizabeth Warren of Massachusetts and Sen. Amy Klobuchar of Minnesota.

 The reason for this is simple: He's up in the polls, but really quite vulnerable.
 His supporters tend to really like the frontrunners, and he hasn't been able to nail down support to his campaign quite as well as some of his rivals have.